Class Profile/Consumer Data/ABA Required Disclosures

 The American Bar Association (ABA) defines a conditional scholarship as any financial aid award, the retention of which is dependent upon the student maintaining a minimum grade point average or class standing, other than that ordinarily required to remain in good academic standing.

 Last year, the average for students being employed or enrolled in a graduate program nine months following graduation was 72.5 percent.
-For additional placement data, please review the links below:
+For additional placement data, please see the data posted in ABA Standard 509(b)Employment Summary Report, which is posted in the Career Services area of the website by clicking here.

 Transfer and Visiting Students